louis-pham/modified_lenspix/README.md

 Much, if not all of the following assumes being used in a SciNet environment.

 ## Usage

+Follow the instructions on the original Lenspix website (link above) to actually make the simlens program, as that is what is used to actually do the lensing simulations.
+Afterwards you should be able to run __lens.py__ properly.

 ### Required files:
 1. Unlensed TQU alm/map FITS file
 2. Kappa map (combination of halo and field)